 How likely are you to experience complications?
 Several factors influence whether you will develop worsened symptoms or complications due to diabetes, including:

-- how well you control blood sugar levels
+- how well you control blood sugar levels, including potentially becoming hyperglycemic (having abnormally high blood sugar)

 - your blood pressure levels